 @Factory Annotation

-- It Can be used to execute all the test methods present inside a test class with multiple sets of data, using the separate instance of the class.
+- It can execute all the test methods inside a class with multiple data sets using a separate class instance.

-- Using this, we can instantiate a class multiple times rather than just a method.
+- We can instantiate a class multiple times rather than just a method.

 - The factory method should return an Object[].
 This can be an array of Method calls or class objects.

-- The Test method will be executed using the separate instance of the respective class.
+- The Test method will be executed using a separate instance of the respective class.

 Let us take the help of Example to understand these topics more clearly: